 It’s impossible to provide enough information within a single post for one to master a style of calligraphy.

 However, if you’re interested in taking your learning to the next level, I’ve created a series of books to help you do so.

 Each of these four books covers one of the four styles of Blackletter calligraphy in extensive detail (Textura, Rotunda, Bastarda, and Fraktur).

-Mastering a style of calligraphy can be difficult and frustrating, but don’t let this discourage you.
+Mastering a calligraphy style can be difficult and frustrating, but don’t let this discourage you.

-It will probably not come about naturally for you, but you’re not alone.
+It will probably not come naturally to you, but you’re not alone.

 Keep in mind that even though it can be considered an art-form by today’s standards, it originated as a utilitarian practice.